-Table 10-20 compares the outcomes of the PJM penalty structure for the first nine months of 2022 with the outcomes of the proposed MMU penalty structure following its recommendations.
-In the first nine months of 2022, there were three spinning events that lasted 10 minutes or longer: one on April 13, one on May 16, and one on May 23 (Table 10-21).
+Table 10-28 compares the outcomes of the PJM penalty structure for 2022 with the outcomes of the proposed MMU penalty structure following its recommendations.
+In 2022, there were 10 spinning events that lasted 10 minutes or longer: one on April 13, one on May 16, one on May 23, one on October 29, one on November 29, two on December 23, and three on December 24 (Table 10-29).
+Due to long periods of shortage pricing during Elliott, the day of event shortfall charges were significantly higher than the retroactive shortfall charges.
+The retroactive shortfall penalties, although applied to much longer periods, used much smaller market clearing prices.

-Table 10-20 Comparison of tier 2 shortfall penalties current IPI vs. MMU recommended: 2022
+Table 10-28 Comparison of tier 2 shortfall penalties current IPI vs. MMU recommended: 2022

+MMU Recommended

-Penalty Type Current PJM Penalty MMU Recommended Penalty
+Penalty Type Current PJM Penalty Penalty

-Day Of Event \$44,070 \$58,988
+Day Of Event \$14,714,652 \$17,130,071

-Retroactive Charges \$986,812 \$94,937,075
+Retroactive Charges \$2,745,604 \$9,901,831

-Total Penalties \$1,030,882 \$94,996,063
+Total Penalties \$17,460,256 \$27,031,903

-Spinning event response data as reported by PJM in its Operating Committee meetings is shown in Table 10-21.
-The tier 1 estimate is from the most recent RT SCED market solution.
-The tier 1 estimate includes estimated ramp only from the units that are eligible and excludes resources that have ramp available but are not part of the estimate.
+Spinning event response data as reported by PJM at the Operating Committee meetings is shown in Table 10-29.
+The tier 1 estimate was from the most recent RT SCED market solution prior to the spinning event.
+The tier 1 estimate included estimated ramp only from the units that were eligible and excluded resources that have ramp available but are not part of the estimate.